 ---|---|

-Lures sink | Check for water seepage, re-seal body joints. |
+Lures sink | Check for water seepage and reseal body joints. |

-Soft body warps | Avoid leaving in hot cars—store cool. |
+Soft body warps | Avoid leaving lures in hot cars; store them cooler. |

-Hooks dull quickly | Swap in chemically sharpened versions. |
+Hooks dull quickly | Swap out with chemically sharpened hooks. |

-Tangled lure | Use wire leader or single hook versions in weedy areas. |
+Tangled lure | Use wire leaders or single hook versions in weedy areas. |

-8. Proven Techniques to Maximize Catch Rate
+8. Proven Strategies to Maximize Catch Rate

 9. Care and Maintenance for Durable Fishing Lures